aashigangrade/aashigangrade/README.md

 - Proficient in C++, Java, SQL, JavaScript, Kotlin, React, Spring Boot, and more.
 - Experience in working with Git, Bitbucket, and CI/CD tools.
 - Strong understanding of Data Structures, Algorithms, and Microservices.

-## 🚀 Recent Achievements
-- Successfully deployed services on OpenShift Container Platform 4 (OCP4), gaining expertise in containerized deployments.
-- Conducted Kafka resiliency testing by simulating leader node failure, contributing to a more robust system architecture.
-- Integrated component tests in various services to ensure higher reliability and performance.
-- Seamlessly integrated Securitas for enhanced security and authentication measures.

 ## 📚 Education
 - Bachelor of Engineering (B.E.) in Information Technology from Institute of Engineering and Technology, DAVV, Indore (Gold Medallist).